omarrrefaatt/CodeAlpha_CSV_Cleaner/README.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Thanks to the Flask community for their excellent documentation and support.
+- Special thanks to the Flask community for their comprehensive documentation .
+- Gratitude to the maintainers of Pandas for their invaluable tool in data manipulation and cleaning.
+- Appreciation to the open-source community for their contributions and shared knowledge.

 ## Contact